-where the index set is endowed with a partial order such that the incidence relations among strata are determined by this partial order.
+where the (finite) index set is endowed with a partial order such that the incidence relations among strata are determined by this partial order.
 There is a unique dense open stratum that is isomorphic to $S_K$.

-If the level $K$ is principal, i.e. it is the kernel of the reduction by $N$ map on $G_{\Z_p}(\Z_p)$, for some integer $N$ coprime to $p$, then each $S_{K,Z}$ is a PEL-type Shimura variety. \end{theorem} \begin{remark} Over $E$ we can add level at $p$ and the same statements hold.
-In this case, the scheme $S_{K,E}$ is understood as solution to the moduli problem of abelian schemes with $G$-structures at level $K$, where the level $\bar{\eta}$ is a $K$-orbit of trivializations of $\underline{H}_1(A,\Af)$ under the action of $\underline{G(\Af)}$. \end{remark}
+If the level $K$ is principal, i.e. it is the kernel of the reduction by $N$ map on $G_{\Z_p}(\Z_p)$, for some integer $N$ coprime to $p$, then each $S_{K,Z}$ is a PEL-type Shimura variety. \end{theorem} \begin{remark} Over $E$ we can add levels at $p$ and the same statements hold.
+In this case, the scheme $S_{K,E}$ is the solution to the moduli problem of abelian schemes with $G$-structures at level $K$, where the level $\bar{\eta}$ is a $K$-orbit of trivializations of $\underline{H}_1(A,\Af)$ under the action of $\underline{G(\Af)}$. \end{remark}